judepayne/dictim.server/README.md

 Currently there are two functions.
 - The high-level graph api on the `/graph` route for boxes and arrows diagrams.
 [Tutorial and Reference](graph_ref.md)
-- The low-level dictim api on the `/dictim` route which can be used to create several different styles of diagrams, including sequence diagrams.
+- The low-level dictim api on the `/dictim` route which can be used to create all of the diagram styles that d2 provides (including sequence diagrams).
 [Tutorial and Reference](dictim_ref.md)

 **TODO** A todo is to build a second high-level api dedicated to sequence diagrams.

-## Deploying
+## Deploy

-There are two options for deploying dictim server: as a standalone microservice jar or as a container (has the microservice running within it).
+There are two options for deploying dictim server: as a standalone microservice jar or as a container that runs the microservice.

-### Configuration before building
+### Configure

 Before building one of these options, you might wish to configure the build..